 No. Chemical weapons were never used at Fort Ord.

 Prescribed burns have been conducted at Fort Ord for years, and smoke-borne poison oak has never been reported as a problem.
 Poison oak is actually rare in central maritime chaparral, well under 1 percent of the total land coverage.

 • Is the smoke a health hazard?

 The amounts of smoke from prescribed burns should not pose a problem for most people, but could pose a problem for people with existing respiratory problems.

 • What if I have respiratory ailments?

-The Army will alert the community that a prescribed burn is planned.
+The Army will alert the community when a prescribed burn is planned.
 If you are sensitive to smoke, you can stay in the area, taking normal precautions such as staying indoors and avoiding extreme outdoor exercise.
 If you register with the Army's Direct Notification Program, you will be notified by e-mail or by an automated telephone message that a prescribed burn could occur shortly (within a day or two) and again when the burn is started.
-You can sign up for this program by calling (831) 242-7383 or toll free at 1-800-852-9699, or by downloading the form here.
+You can sign up for this program by calling (831) 242-7383 or toll free at 1-800-852-9699, or by enrolling online.